Visit Litchfield National Park, Australia

 The cliffs surrounding the plateau create spectacular perennial waterfalls of which the most breathtaking, hidden in a pocket of monsoon forest, are the double Florence Falls and the stunning Tolmer Falls, home to a rare colony of orange horseshoe bats.

 Estuarine crocodiles skulk in some of the waters (warning signs are clearly posted where necessary) hoping to get a bite of such animals as the antelopine wallaroo, and the lush growth is filled with an array of birds that are as colorful as they are noisy.

 One of the park’s unique attractions are groups of narrow ‘magnetic’ termite mounds that eerily resemble bush graveyards.
 Constructed by millions of termites, all are precisely aligned to catch the sun and many are over a hundred years old.

 Reached in just under two hours from Darwin this is one of the Top End’s most accessible parks.

 Map of Litchfield National Park

 Places near Litchfield National Park

-- El Questro Wilderness Park 432 kilometers away
+- El Questro Wilderness Park 268 miles away